niplav/site/preagents.md

 [home](./index.md)
 ------------------

-*author: niplav, created: 2023-11-04, modified: 2023-11-04, language: english, status: in progress, importance: 8, confidence: likely*
+*author: niplav, Alexander Gietelink-Oldenziehl, created: 2023-11-04, modified: 2023-11-04, language: english, status: in progress, importance: 8, confidence: likely*

 > __Summary of a longer investigation into inconsistent preferences and how to resolve them.
 I investigate two different ways of representing